ehloonion/onionmx/open-relay.md

 There are a few ways of dealing with this.

+### Option 1: Remove 127.0.0.1 from mynetworks and remove mynetworks from smtpd_relay_restrictions

 We looked at our setup and determined that any local process that needs to send mail should use sendmail/maildrop and not SMTP via the loopback address.
 We were originally worried that this wasn't the case, but after disabling this, we have not found any problems.

 So we removed 127.0.0.1 from mynetworks, and then used the newer postfix variable that was designed for restricting relays: